Ready to talk about your DBaaS needs? Meet with us. Win a Tesla.* .

 Flexible, familiar interface: The Cassandra Query Language (CQL) is similar to SQL.
 That means most developers should have a fairly easy time becoming familiar with it.
 Learn more about CQL below.

 Active everywhere with zero downtime: Since every Cassandra node is capable of performing read and write operations, data is quickly replicated across hybrid cloud environments and geographies.
-If a node fails, users will be automatically routed to the nearest healthy node.
+If a node fails, users will be automatically routed to the nearest healthy node, leaving no single point of failure.
 They won’t even notice that a node has been knocked offline because applications behave as designed even in the event of failure.
 As a result, applications are always available and data is always accessible and never lost.
 What’s more, Cassandra’s built-in repair services fix problems immediately when they occur—without any manual intervention.
 Productivity doesn’t need to take a hit if nodes fail.

 Scalability: In traditional environments, scaling applications is a time-consuming and costly process typically accomplished by scaling vertically with more expensive machines.
 Cassandra enables you to scale horizontally by simply adding more nodes to the cluster.
 If, for example, four nodes can handle 200,000 transactions/second, eight nodes will be able to handle 400,000 transactions/second.

 Seamless replication: Today’s leading enterprises are increasingly moving to multi-data center, hybrid cloud, and even multi-cloud deployments to take advantage of the strengths of each, without getting locked into any single provider’s ecosystem.
+By placing data on different machines, it proves easy data distribution with no single point of failure.
 Getting the most out of multi-cloud environments, however, starts with having an underlying cloud database that offers scalability, security, performance, and availability.
 For these reasons, it should come as no surprise that the cloud database market is expected to grow nearly 65% each year and reach $68.9 billion by 2022.

 Understanding Cassandra’s Query Language (CQL)